 About Live Like Sam

 The Live Like Sam Fund is a Park City, Utah nonprofit dedicated to providing young athletes with character-building education and athletic scholarship opportunities.
-Founded by Ron Jackenthal, Live Like Sam was created after his son, Sam Jackenthal, passed away after suffering a tragic skiing accident in Australia.
+Founded by Ron Jackenthal, Live Like Sam was created after his son, Sam Jackenthal, passed away at 16 after suffering a tragic skiing accident in Australia in 2015.
 A Park City local with exceptional athletic ability and strong character, Sam won the overall combined title at the U.S. Junior Freestyle Championship and was extremely active in the USASA Big Mountain West Series.

-The 16-year-old freeskiing champion passed away in 2015 from injuries suffered in a training accident in Australia.
 Since Sam’s passing, Live Like Sam has created and deployed the core principles of C.A.R.E.: community, athletics, responsibility, and education — the same principles that guided Sam’s life.
-Live Like Sam programs created educational platforms with a personal development-based curriculum, building strong community partnerships which provide our youth with opportunities to volunteer, serve their communities, and aware merit- and need-based scholarships.
+Live Like Sam programs created educational platforms with a personal development-based curriculum, building strong community partnerships that provide our youth with opportunities to volunteer, serve their communities, and award character- and need-based scholarships.

 The United States of America Snowboard and Freeski Association (USASA) is a California-based nonprofit organization represented by 32 regional series across the country.
 Hosting more than 500 snowboard and freeski events annually at an estimated 120 ski resorts across the United States, the USASA is the first step for winter sports athletes in the Olympic pipeline for snowboarding and freeskiing.
 The USASA National Championships are held annually at Copper Mountain, CO, where more than 1,800 participants gather for the largest snowboard and freeskiing event in the world for a period of 12 days.